Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 When Others Don't Understand

 You might hear comments like "at least you have the baby to focus on" or "it's just a pet."
 These statements, while often well-intentioned, can be hurtful.
+People may also make comments about your pet being “replaced” by the baby, which can feel particularly painful.
 It's okay to:

 - Set boundaries about discussing your loss